Configuring

 6.1.
 Enabling the dynamic plugins cache

-To enable the dynamic plugins cache in RHDH, the plugins directory dynamic-plugins-root
+To enable the dynamic plugins cache in RHDH, the plugins directory dynamic-plugins-root must be a persistent volume.

-For Helm chart installations, a persistent volume named dynamic-plugins-root
+For Helm chart installations, a persistent volume named dynamic-plugins-root is automatically created.

 For operator-based installations, you must manually create the PersistentVolumeClaim (PVC) as follows: